 New Zealand is an island country located in the southwestern Pacific Ocean, made up of two main landmasses (the North Island and the South Island) along with hundreds of smaller islands.
 It is known for its stunning natural beauty, dramatic landscapes (including mountains, fjords, beaches, forests, and volcanoes), and has a rich biodiversity and is home to unique species like the kiwi bird, which is a national symbol.
-New Zealand is also recognized for its progressive society, environmental consciousness, and vibrant indigenous Māori culture, which is an integral part of its national identity.
+New Zealand is also recognised for its progressive society, environmental consciousness, and vibrant indigenous Māori culture, which is an integral part of its national identity.

 Its capital, Wellington, is located at southern tip of the North Island.
 Often called the “coolest little capital in the world”, it is known for its picturesque harbour and surrounding hills, creative energy and compact urban charm, landmarks like the iconic Beehive building (part of the New Zealand Parliament) and the Te Papa Tongarewa national museum, and being a hub for film and media, including being a base for parts of the production of The Lord of the Rings film trilogy.